SmartLivingNEXT FAQs

 • Data security and data protection: Ensuring that data is secure and protected from unauthorized access while meeting the requirements of the General Data Protection Regulation (GDPR) and the EU Data Act.
 This requires robust security mechanisms and clear rules on data usage.

 • Interoperability and standardization: Development and implementation of uniform standards and interfaces that enable seamless integration and interoperability between different systems and platforms.
-This is necessary to facilitate collaboration and data exchange between different players.
+This is necessary to facilitate cooperation and data exchange between different players.

 These challenges must be overcome in order to fully exploit the benefits of a “shared data economy” and promote sustainable and innovative development in the smart living sector.

-Bundesministerium für Wirtschaft und Klimaschutz der Bundesrepublik Deutschland Logo
+Bundesministerium für Wirtschaft und Energie der Bundesrepublik Deutschland Logo